More turmoil at Tesla: VP of worldwide finance is out

 Tesla is losing another top executive.
-This time, it's the electric car firm's vice president of worldwide finance and operation.
+This time, it's the electric car company's vice president of worldwide finance and operation.

 Justin McAnear said in a statement Wednesday that he is leaving to take the role of chief financial officer at another company.
 He did not say which company.
 His last day will be October 7.